waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Positive or negative.md

 Organized tours to remote areas and communities are becoming increasingly popular.
 Do you think it is a positive or negative development for local people and the local environment?

+### 2022年03月19日 中国大陆
-- More and more people are moving to cities, so the governments use parks and farmland near the city to build houses.
-Is it a positive or negative development？（2022年03月19日 中国大陆）
+More and more people are moving to cities, so the governments use parks and farmland near the city to build houses.
+Is it a positive or negative development？

+### 2022年03月05日 中国大陆
-- More and more people no longer read the newspaper or watch TV programs to get news.
+More and more people no longer read the newspaper or watch TV programs to get news.
 They get news about the world through the Internet.
-Is this a positive or negative development? （2022年03月05日 中国大陆）
+Is this a positive or negative development?

 - People today can shop, work and communicate with others via the internet.
 They don't need to do these face to face.
 Is it a positive or negative development?（2022年03月03日 中国大陆）